Nova scotia department of communities, culture and heritage

 Between May 6-10 Katerina Ivanova (Project Manager) visited the province and met with over 80 local stakeholders, who were interviewed either in individual or roundtable format alongside Gianna Lalonde, our Halifax-based local consultant.

-Sound Diplomacy will next launch a comprehensive survey that was informed by our initial research visit to Nova Scotia.
-The online survey is targeted towards music makes, industry stakeholders and audiences across the Atlantic province.
+Later in May Sound Diplomacy launched a comprehensive survey that was informed by our initial research visit to Nova Scotia.
+The online survey was targeted towards music makes, industry stakeholders and audiences across the Atlantic province.

-The team will do an extensive review of governance and leadership in the Nova Scotia’s music industry and policy ecosystem.
+The team is currently preparing an extensive review of governance and leadership in the Nova Scotia’s music industry and policy ecosystem.

 All further steps will be updated once confirmed, including future visits, launches or other matters.
 Throughout this process, we will be collecting data, delivering our comparative analysis & completing the regulatory assessment.